Coal in Turkey: Environment

 The environmental impact of the coal industry is both local and international.

 Mine site remediation

 Acid mine drainage from coal refuse varies considerably and in some areas remediation of the mine sites is needed.

+Coal refuse may be processed and burnt.

 Consumption

-The amount of coal consumed in 2017 was more than a quarter higher than the amount in 2012, but coal made up about 30% of Turkey's primary energy in both years.
-In 2018, 80% of coal was used to generate power by coal-fired power stations in Turkey, 14% was used by industry, and 6% by buildings.
-In absolute numbers for 2018, 13 Mtoe of hard coal were used to generate electricity and heat; 4 Mtoe, in coke ovens; 2 Mtoe, for home heating; 2 Mtoe, in cement manufacture; and 1 Mtoe was used for iron and steel.
-In 2018, 12 Mtoe of lignite were used to generate electricity and heat, 2 Mtoe in industry, and 1 Mtoe was used for home heating.
+100 million tonnes(mt) of coal was burned in 2023.
+46 mt of lignite and asphaltite was used to generate electricity by coal-fired power stations in Turkey, 6 mt by other industry, and 5 mt for heating buildings.
+25 mt of hard coal was used to generate electricity, 6 mt in coke plants, 1 mt iron-steel, 4 mt other industry, and 3 mt for heating.

 Lignite fired power stations did not become more productive between 2009 and 2018, but three-quarters by weight of coal burnt in Turkish power stations is lignite.
 Demand and price of coal increased in 2022 due to the European energy crisis.
+In 2022 14% of household final energy was coal.